cybergarage/puzzledb-go/README.md

 # What is PuzzleDB

 PuzzleDB is a multi-data model database that handles key-value model, relational model, and document model.
-In addition, PuzzleDB is a multi-API database and is compatible with existing database protocols such as PostgreSQL, MySQL, Redis, and MongoDB.
+In addition, PuzzleDB is a multi-interface database and is compatible with existing database protocols such as PostgreSQL, MySQL, Redis, and MongoDB.

 ![concept](doc/img/concept.png)